heedong0612/Playdate/README.md

 <img src="documents/merge2.png" alt="drawing" width="850"/>

-## 3/13/2021
+## Cloud Services Utilized

-**Added** Incorporated Azure SQL DB to save and query previous messages. <br />Message page now can display old chats between the users.
+**Azure App Serive** Incorporated Azure SQL DB to save and query previous messages. <br />Message page now can display old chats between the users.
 Inbox page now contains all the chat rooms that has been open.

-**Added** Logo and Fonts updated.
+**Azure SQL Databse** Saves and loads previous message histories for each chat room.

-## 3/11/2021
+**Gmail Notifications** Alerts the user when they receive a message from other users.

-**Added** Blank Inbox and Message pages.
-To be completed.
+**Azure Blob Storage** Saves the profile picutres of the users.

-## 3/10/2021
+**Azure Table** Logs the user attributes.

-**Added** Login, Main feed, and Profile pages.
-All three pages are merged and work together.
+**Azure Authentication** Enables sign in/up using Google and Microsoft accounts.